There are endpoint security solutions but there are better endpoint security solutions.

 Increasing Complexity of Malware

 Over the years and especially in the recent past, the quantum of malware infections as well as their severity has increased sharply.
 The availability of malware-as-a-service has led to a proliferation of wanna be hackers.
 Alarmingly, they seem to be increasing successful at this craft.
 In this dangerous scenario, it is the responsibility of the enterprise to safeguard sensitive information about itself as well as the information of its clients.
-Thus, they implement an endpoint security solution among other security measures.
+Thus, they implement an endpoint security solution among other web security measures.
 Cyber security experts, however, question the effectiveness of these endpoint security solutions in the present era of zero-day exploits and next-gen sophisticated malware attacks.

 Surveys reveal that most enterprises have invested in ineffective security solutions.
 Just the high cost of an endpoint security solution does not mean that it is effective.
 Furthermore, most of these security solutions do not have an easily manageable endpoint management solution.
 This makes monitoring and ensuring security very difficult.
 Surveys further revealed that security patches were not being updated regularly.
 The administrators also felt that the chances of facing a breach were quite high.
 The respondents also feared that they were not completely capable of identifying compromised endpoint devices.